Arseniyyy/sheets-api/README.md

 * [Samples of using](#samples-of-using)

 ## Working application
-The app is available on that [addres](https://sheet-project-294316.el.r.appspot.com/)
+The app is available at that [address](https://sheet-project-294316.el.r.appspot.com/)

 ## General info
-This project is application which can authentiate users with Google oAuth 2.0 and make requests to the [Google Sheets API](https://developers.google.com/sheets/api/quickstart/nodejs)
+This project is an application that can authenticate users with Google oAuth 2.0 and make requests to the [Google Sheets API](https://developers.google.com/sheets/api/quickstart/nodejs)

 ## Technologies
 Project is created with: